Poladpur

 Poladpur is a census town in Raigad district in the Indian state of Maharashtra.

 Etymology

 Poladpur is a town named after Poladjung, one of the knights in the army of Mughal Emperor Aurangzeb.
-He was beaten and buried at Poladpur during the Shivaji Maharaj Era by the elite warriors of the Chitre clan.
+He was beaten and buried at Poladpur during the Nizam Shahi Sultanate Era by the elite warriors of the Chitre clan of CKPs.
 Hence, the name of the town.
 The grave of Poladjung can still be seen on the road beyond the town council joining the national highway on the banks of the Savitri River.

 Demographics

 As of 2011 India census, Poladpur had a population of 5,944.
 Males constitute 50% of the population and females 50%.
 Poladpur has an average literacy rate of 74%, higher than the national average of 59.5%: male literacy is 79%, and female literacy is 69%.
 In Poladpur, 13% of the population is under 6 years of age.

 Location

 Poladpur is located on the Mumbai-Goa Highway (NH 17) on the bank of the Savitri River.
 It is about 17 kilometers from Mahad and about 200 kilometers from Mumbai.
 The Ambenali ghat connects Poladpur to Mahabaleshwar.
 Many Maharashtra State Road Transport Corporation (also known as "ST") buses stop here before proceeding to Kashedi Ghat.

 Geographically Poladpur is close to the border of Raigad district and is one of the fast growing cities in the district.
 It connects Ratnagiri district at its south and Satara district at its east.

 Mahabaleshwar, one of the most popular tourist destinations in India is around 40 km from Poladpur city.
 From Poladpur one can also travel to Pratapgadh fort, a fort built by Shivaji Maharaj which is 15 km from the city.